Nalaquq/DINOcut/README.md

 #  Usage
 1. Modify dinocut_config.yaml to specify the paths for your input images, model parameters, and input prompts.
+Make sure to include full paths: example/path/to/my/directory
 2. Upload background and distractor objects to the background and bg_noise directories:
 ```bash
 ├── data